tamolinamendoza/getting-user-data-command-line-codealong-open-teacher-training/README.md

 ### Gets with Numbers
 **Note**: `gets` will always return a string, regardless of whether the user is inputting numbers or letters in the prompt.
 As such, if you're planning on using the input as an integer or a float, you'll need to convert the input to the correct data type, using `.to_i` for integers and `.to_f` for floats.
+In fact, gets is actually short for 'get string'!
 Check out this "Addition program" that uses `.to_i` to convert the user input to integers for addition:

 ```ruby
 puts "Welcome to the addition machine.
 Please input your first number:"